 10 Questions To Ask Before Naming A Food Truck

 Here are 10 questions to ask as you ponder naming a food truck.
 That choice could make all the difference in establishing your food truck business in your local area.

 What do I want a name to accomplish for my food truck?

+The first question to ask yourself when naming a food truck is what you want the name to do.
 The name you select can help separate you from competitors and reinforce your food truck’s brand.
 Clearly define your brand positioning before choosing a name.

 Will the name be too limiting?

 Don’t box yourself in.
 Avoid picking names that could limit your mobile food business from enlarging its menu or expanding to new locations.